 Zhao Xijing, a CUC teacher and a Guangming Cinema volunteer, noted that the team currently produces 104 accessible films each year.
 This allows visually impaired people in China to watch two films per week, matching or even surpassing the viewing frequency of sighted individuals.

 These films are distributed nationwide through hard drives or cloud storage, reaching cinemas, film festivals, neighborhoods, and public welfare groups.
-The network covers all 2,244 special education schools in China and serves visually impaired audiences across 32 provinces on the Chinese mainland, as well as in Taiwan and Macao.
+The network covers all 2,244 special education schools in China and serves visually impaired audiences across 23 provinces, five autonomous regions, four municipalities, and Macao.

 In 2022, Guangming Cinema began offering its films on cable television, making it easier for visually impaired individuals to watch accessible films at home.